 15. Related party transactions and balances

-Related parties include the parent entity, companies associated through significant influence, control or common control and directors and their affiliates.
+Related parties include the parent entity, companies with significant influence, companies associated through common control, key management personnel and their affiliates.

 All related party transactions are in the normal course of operations and are measured at the exchange amount.